Farts are funny. Until they’re not.

 This article was vetted by vets.

-Reviewed by Alex Schechter, DVM, Founding Veterinarian at Pure Paws Veterinary Care;
+Reviewed by Alex Schechter, DVM, and founding veterinarian at Burrwood Veterinary.
+He was previously founding veterinarian at Pure Paws Veterinary Care;

 Danielle Woolf, DVM.